-The Scottish Growth Scheme is a £500 million package of financial support for Scottish businesses.
+The Scottish Growth Scheme is a package of financial support of up to £500 million for Scottish businesses.
 It's backed by the Scottish Government and aims to help businesses grow.

 This funding will be provided through a series of initiatives which businesses can access for investment.

 The following initiatives are currently open for applications:

 Loans and equity finance from fund managers

 Small and Medium Enterprises (SMEs) in Scotland can apply for:

 - debt or loan finance of up to £100,000

 - equity finance of up to £2 million